Triethanolamine: In the laboratory and in amateur photography

 Another common use of TEOA is as a complexing agent for aluminium ions in aqueous solutions.
 This reaction is often used to mask such ions before complexometric titrations with another chelating agent such as EDTA.
 TEOA has also been used in photographic (silver halide) processing.
 It has been promoted as a useful alkali by amateur photographers.

 In holography

 TEOA is used to provide a sensitivity boost to silver-halide-based holograms, and also as a swelling agent to color shift holograms.
 It is possible to get the sensitivity boost without color shift by rinsing out the TEOA before squeegee and drying.

 In electroless plating

-TEOA is now commonly and very effectively used as a complexing agent in electroless plating.
+TEOA is now commonly and very effectively used as a complexing agent in electroless deposition.

 In ultrasonic testing

 2-3% in water TEOA is used as an corrosion inhibitor (anti-rust) agent in immersion ultrasonic testing.

 In aluminium soldering

 Triethanolamine, diethanolamine and aminoethylethanolamine are major components of common liquid organic fluxes for the soldering of aluminium alloys using tin-zinc and other tin or lead-based soft solders.